JohnMedlock/BeatLearner/README.md

-# BeatLearner: Machine Learning Music Improv AI 🎵
+Considering the basic prototype provided, here's an updated README:

 ---

+# BeatLearner: Basic Machine Learning Music Improv AI 🎵

+---

 ## Introduction

-**BeatLearner** is a cutting-edge machine learning application designed to revolutionize the way we understand and generate music.
-At its core, it aims to harness the power of AI to craft harmonious melodies, intricate beats, and a unique soundscape, blending the realms of technology and artistry.
+**BeatLearner** is a simple prototype designed to introduce the concept of generating music programmatically.
+It's not fully AI-driven yet, but serves as a starting point for those looking to blend technology with music.

 ---

 ## Features

-1. **Adaptive Learning** - The more you use it, the more BeatLearner understands your style.
-2. **Dynamic Genre Selection** - From Jazz to Electronic Dance Music, explore AI-generated beats across genres.
-3. **Collaboration Mode** - Combine the strengths of multiple instruments and produce tracks collaboratively.
-4. **Real-time Feedback Loop** - Instantly hear what BeatLearner creates and mold it to your taste.
-5. **Export and Share** - Easily save and share your AI-mastered tracks with the world.
+1. **Genre Selection** - Currently supports Jazz and EDM genres with predefined scales.
+2. **Customizable Tempo** - Adjust the beats per minute to your liking.
+3. **MIDI Output** - Save your generated beats as MIDI files for external playback.

 ---